helium/HIP/0024-transfer-percentage-of-hotspot.md

 The goal of The People's Network is to create a communally owned telecommunications network.
 This transaction facilitates that goal by allowing co-ownership of a hotspot to be contracted at the blockchain level.

-This ability will catalyze the growth of the Helium Network by allowing network participants to enter into trust mimimized co-ownership agreements.
-These agreements are superior to current agreements
+This ability will catalyze the growth of the Helium Network by allowing network participants to enter into trust mimimized co-ownership agreements which will reduce the friction

 This ability will also catalyze the growth of the Helium Network by automating various repetitive tasks associated with co-ownership that make the relationship